Orthopedic and Wellness is proud to introduce a new Regenerative Medicine Therapy offering: Platelet Rich Plasma Therapy (PRP) Treatment.

 The treatment plan is tailored to meet the needs of each individual patient.
-Some patients need only PRP injection, while others require combined injection of PRP with Stem Cell Treatment.
+Some patients need only PRP injection, while others require combined injection of PRP with Mesenchymal Stem Cells Treatment.

-PRP provides cell signals and nourishment to help the stem cells flourish and to develop into new cartilage, ligaments and tendons.
+PRP provides cell signals and nourishment to help the Mesenchymal Stem Cells flourish and to develop into new cartilage, ligaments and tendons.
 The relationship is akin to fertilizer and seeds used in gardening.